Moving in Spain

 Does it expire?
 The number is for life.
 The certificate is valid as long as you are a resident.
 Yes, it must be renewed.

-Application process: A step-by-step guide to getting your Spanish ID
+Application process: A step-by-step guide to getting your expat Spanish IDs

 Now that you understand what you need, let's see how to get it.

-You cannot simply walk into an office.
+You cannot simply walk into an office in Spain.
 You must book a Cita Previa (prior appointment) online for any of these procedures.
 This is often the most challenging step due to high demand.

 1. Go to the official Public Administration website: Sede Electrónica.